RotorHazard/RotorHazard/doc/Shutdown Button.md

 * If a shutdown is initiated via the RotorHazard web GUI, the buzzer and LED feedback will be similar to what is described above.

-When the RotorHazard server is not running there will be less LED and buzzer feedback, but the button may still be used to shut down the system (as long as the '/boot/config.txt' file is configured as [described](Software%20Setup.md#s32btconfig)).
+*The following applies when using a Raspberry Pi 4 or older (not Pi 5)*: When the RotorHazard server is not running there will be less LED and buzzer feedback, but the button may still be used to shut down the system (as long as the '/boot/config.txt' file is configured as [described](Software%20Setup.md#s32btconfig)).
 In this case the button needs to be held in longer (5-10 seconds), until a buzzer beep is emitted and the LED is steady on.
 After that, the buzzer and LED feedback should be similar to what is described above.

 ### Status (AUX) LED Patterns